 An experience of community

-The dynamic volunteer team at Ängsbacka is a place where you can dive into a communal international experience rich in learning, rich in training, rich in personal development.
+The dynamic volunteer team at Ängsbacka is a place where you can dive into a communal international experience rich in learning, rich in personal development.
 These 11 or 6 months of your life will probably be valuable on your CV, and will certainly give you friends for life!

 Questions and how to apply

-For any question please contact Liina Järviste at email@example.com.
+For any question please contact Liina Järviste at firstname.lastname@example.org.
 Please do not wait to contact us because our application period is short.
-Send us a short CV and a short motivation letter (one page is a maximum) ASAP but definitely by 5th of January (for 11 months) or 5th of February (for 6 months) to firstname.lastname@example.org.
+Send us a short CV and a short motivation letter (one page is a maximum) ASAP but definitely by 9th of April 2018 to email@example.com.
 We will start having Skype interviews with successful candidates ASAP.